Northeast India: Air

 States in the North Eastern Region are well connected by air-transport conducting regular flights to all major cities in the country.
 The states also own several small airstrips for military and private purposes which may be accessed using Pawan Hans helicopter services.
-The region currently has two international airports viz.
-Lokapriya Gopinath Bordoloi International Airport, Bir Tikendrajit International Airport Maharaja Bir Bikram Airport conducting flights to Thailand, Myanmar, Nepal and Bhutan.
+The region currently has two international airports: Lokapriya Gopinath Bordoloi International Airport, Bir Tikendrajit International Airport Maharaja Bir Bikram Airport conducting flights to Thailand, Myanmar, Nepal and Bhutan.
 While the airport in Sikkim is under-construction, Bagdogra Airport remains the closest domestic airport to the state.